Cardiology Billing Services in Virginia

 Every VA payer has specific rules for cardiology claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Cardiology Claims
+Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) Cardiology Claims

-Anthem Blue Cross Blue Shield processes the largest share of Virginia commercial cardiology claims.
+Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) processes the largest share of Virginia commercial cardiology claims.
 We know their VA specific fee schedules, prior authorization requirements for cardiology procedures, and their appeal timelines when claims are denied.
 Cardiac cath, intervention, and imaging codes have extensive CCI bundling edits that cause denials if not managed.

-Virginia Medicaid routes cardiology patients through 6 managed care plans: Anthem HealthKeepers, Aetna Better Health, Molina, and 3 more.
+Cardinal Care (unified Medicaid managed care brand since 2023) routes cardiology patients through 5 managed care plans: Anthem HealthKeepers Plus, Aetna Better Health of Virginia, Humana Healthy Horizons of Virginia (new July 2025), and 2 more.
 Each MCO has its own cardiology authorization and billing rules that we manage.

-Medicare (Palmetto GBA) Cardiology Coverage
+Medicare (Palmetto GBA (Jurisdiction M)) Cardiology Coverage

 Denial Prevention for Virginia Cardiology